island-lang/island-lang.github.io/README.md

 The `relation` declaration defines a relation, which, in a sense, expands over the concept of a function and provides a way to express and query multi-directional dependencies between its parameters (also referred to as _terms_).

-In terms of its output, a relation is, in practice, a lot like a stream method yielding a sequence of tuples where each tuple in the sequence represent a satisfying assignment for its terms.
+With respect to its output, a relation is, in practice, a lot like a stream method yielding a sequence of tuples where each tuple in the sequence represent a satisfying assignment for its terms.

 A `relation fact` statement defines a fact, which is like an axiom containing a combination of term values that is always true.